jmikedupont2/formal.land/blog/2024-04-03-monadic-notation-for-rust-translation.md

 authors: []
 ---

+At Formal Land our mission is to reduce the cost of finding bugs in software.
+We use [formal verification](https://runtimeverification.com/blog/formal-verification-lore), that is to say mathematical reasoning on code, to make sure we find more bugs than with testing.
+As part of this effort, we are working on a tool [coq-of-rust](https://github.com/formal-land/coq-of-rust) to translate Rust code to Coq, a proof assistant, to analyze Rust programs.
+Here we present a technical improvement we made in this tool.

 One of the challenges of our translation from Rust to Coq is that the generated code is very verbose.
-The size increase from Rust to Coq is about ten folds in our examples.

-One of the reasons is that we use a monad to represent side effects in Coq, so we need to name each intermediate result and apply the `bind` operator.
+The size increase is about ten folds in our examples.
+A reasons is that we use a monad to represent side effects in Coq, so we need to name each intermediate result and apply the `bind` operator.
 Here, we will present a monadic notation that prevents naming intermediate results to make the code more readable.

 <!-- truncate -->